agBeta/nevis/self-documentation/test.md

 ## Test Timezone
 https://stackoverflow.com/questions/16448754/how-to-use-a-custom-time-in-browser-to-test-for-client-vs-server-time-difference/16449343#16449343.
 Unfortunately, JavaScript is only aware of the current time zone, as it is set by the operating system.
 There are no facilities to let the Date object use a different time zone in a particular context.

+## Why setup inside `before` hook?
+See https://stackoverflow.com/a/71851612/22969951. if the setup is asynchronous, you can't do it inside describe block.
+Although it is for jest.